bfelger/bfelger.github.io/pages/resurrecting-rom/pt-1-compile-gcc.md

 ```
 Yikes!
 That's a lot of errors.
 I have to take it one file at a time, and one error at a time.

-I'll start with the first file listed in order of compilation, `act_info.c`:
+I'll start with the first file listed in order of compilation, `act_comm.c`:

 ```
 gcc -c -Wall -O -g  act_comm.c